artscorestudio/layout-bundle/Resources/doc/enable-external-library.md

         fos_js_routing: false
 ```

-## <a name="tinymce"></a>Enable/disable TinyMCE
+## <a name="tinymce"></a>Enable/disable TinyMCE (optionnal)

 > JavaScript library for WYSIWYG HTML editing

 ### Adding TinyMCE in your project's composer.json file

-I suggest using [tinymce/tinymce](https://github.com/tinymce/tinymce-dist) repository.
+I suggest using [tinymce/tinymce][9] repository.
 You can add it by enter the follow command :

 ```bash
 $ composer require tinymce/tinymce ">=4"
 ```

 You can enable it by two different ways.
-First, just passing *true* :
+First, just passing *true* in LayoutBundle configuration :

 ```yaml
 # app/config/config.yml